maydaypu/Ceaseless-Flow-Documentation/README.md

 # Ceaseless-Flow-Documentation
 A decorative luminaire designed to bring tranquility to an acupuncture clinic waiting room.
-By Josephine Wang &amp; Jingyao Shao
+By Josephine Wang and Jingyao Shao